HagopB/cyclegan_pytorch/README.md

 # CycleGAN PyTorch #

 ### What is this repository for?
 Implementation of CycleGan model in PyTorch ([original implementation link](https://github.com/junyanz/CycleGAN)).
+The implementation is used to remove rain from rainy images.

 ### How do I get set up ?
 ##### Step by step: